South Africa grants 12-month grace period to immigrants

-After refusing to renew the Zimbabwean exemption permits (ZEP) granted to Zimbabwean nationals, the South African Government has given holders of the permits 12 month grace period to legalize their stay in South Africa.
+After refusing to renew the Zimbabwean Exemption Permits (ZEP) granted to Zimbabwean nationals, the South African Government has given holders of the permits 12 month grace period to legalize their stay in South Africa.

 ZEP, held by about 182,000 Zimbabweans, excluded its holders from requirements of the immigration and refugee acts.
 The special permits expired at the end of 2021.